MerosCrypto/Nim-MerosRPC/README.md

-# Nim-Ember-RPC (EmberRPC)
+# Nim-Meros-RPC (MerosRPC)

-A Nim Library for connecting to the Ember RPC.
+A Nim Library for connecting to the Meros RPC.